Audaefi/ECS/README.md

 ## Description
 Python Scrapy spider that scrapes product data from various Marketplaces.

-These scrapers extract the following fields from product pages:
+These spiders extract the following fields from product pages:

 - Product URL
 - Image URL